Gymnopédies

 The Gymnopédies (/fr/), or Trois Gymnopédies ('Three Nude Dances"), are three piano compositions written by French composer and pianist Erik Satie.
 He completed the whole set by 2 April 1888, but they were at first published individually: the first and the third compositions were published in 1888, while the second would not be published until 1895.

+The pieces are each about three minutes long or nine to ten minutes if played in full, and known for their melancholy mood and slight dissonance.
+They are among Satie's best-known compositions, and are seen as a precursor to ambient music.

 History

 The work's unusual title comes from the French form of gymnopaedia, the ancient Greek word for an annual festival where young men danced either naked or, perhaps figuratively, simply unarmed.
 The source of the title has been a subject of debate.
 Satie and his friend Alexis Roland-Manuel maintained that he adopted it after having read Gustave Flaubert's novel Salammbô, while others see a poem by J. P. Contamine de Latour as the source of Satie's inspiration, since the first Gymnopédie was published in the magazine La Musique des familles in the summer of 1888 together with an excerpt of Latour's poem Les Antiques, where the term appears.